canonical/mysql-k8s-operator/README.md

 ## Relations

-This charm provides a `database` relation so you can integrate this charm with others charms that requires a MySQL database.
+This charm provides a `mysql_datastore` relation so you can integrate this charm with others charms that requires a MySQL database.